Christian Eriksen

-Christian Dannemann Eriksen (/da/; born 14 February 1992) is a Danish professional footballer who plays as a midfielder for Bundesliga club VfL Wolfsburg and the Denmark national team.
+Christian Dannemann Eriksen (/da/; born 14 February 1992) is a Danish professional footballer who plays as a midfielder for the Denmark national team.

 Eriksen began his senior club career at age 18 in 2010, playing for Ajax, where he won three Eredivisie titles and the KNVB Cup.
 In 2013, Eriksen signed for Tottenham Hotspur in a transfer worth £11 million (€12.45 million), where he was twice named the club's Player of the Year, was voted into the 2017–18 PFA Team of the Year, and later also reached the 2019 UEFA Champions League final.
 In 2020, Eriksen joined Inter Milan in a transfer worth €19.7 million (£16.9 million), and won a Serie A title.

-During a UEFA Euro 2020 match on 12 June 2021, Eriksen collapsed on the pitch after suffering a cardiac arrest; he was given cardiopulmonary resuscitation and was later fitted with an implantable cardioverter-defibrillator.
+During a UEFA Euro 2020 match on 12 June 2021, Eriksen collapsed on the pitch after suffering a cardiac arrest; he was given CPR and was later fitted with an ICD.
 He returned to football eight months later with a move to Premier League club Brentford, before transferring to Manchester United the following season.
 At United, he won an FA Cup and EFL Cup before departing the club after the 2024–25 season.
+He collapsed again during an international friendly against Ukraine on 7 June 2026.

-Eriksen made his senior international debut for Denmark in 2010 at age 18, and is currently the nation's record appearance holder with more than 140 caps, including appearing in six major tournaments; he was also the youngest player at the 2010 FIFA World Cup.
+Eriksen made his senior international debut for Denmark in 2010 at age 18, and is currently the nation's record appearance holder with more than 150 caps, including appearing in six major tournaments; he was also the youngest player at the 2010 FIFA World Cup.
 (Note: Eriksen is the youngest Danish player to have reached 100 caps at 28 years and 243 days.
 The first Dane was Morten Olsen in 1989.)